-The other short-term liabilities include the «Schoggi Law» fund in particular.
+The other short-term liabilities include the so-called "Schoggigesetz" (chocolate law) fund in particular.
 This fund is augmented from charges raised per litre of milk delivered.
 The funds are used to compensate for any gaps in the «Schoggi Law» credit from the state.
 It is calculated annually.
-Money that is not used is reimbursed to the milk suppliers.
+Money that is not used is carried over to the new year.

-The deferred income essentially includes accruals in the context of reimbursements and commissions («Schoggi Law») as well as invoices not yet received for goods receipts and other supplier services (power, water, transport).
+The deferred income essentially includes accruals in the context of reimbursements and commissions ("Schoggigesetz") as well as invoices not yet received for goods receipts and other supplier services (power, water, transport).